Stockotaco/clickfunnels-tracking/README.md

 ```

 `single-step` represents an order form page where the user inputs all the required fields in a single form.
-    The way to define these in a Funnelytics advanced action is by specifying purchasBump as either true or false.

 `multi-step` represents an order form page where the user inputs their contact details on one form but their
 billing details on a different form.
 Both forms are on the same page though.
 In Funnelytics you can have 1 action that represent the optin on the first step,
 and another action that represents the purchase of the main product with/without the bump.

 `optin` represents a page where the user submits a form but no payment or checkout information is taken.
 The way to define these in a Funnelytics advanced action is by adding the formTitle that you declared earlier.

 `addon` represents a page that is either an upsell or downsell and only 1 product can be purchased.
 There can be 2 different products on the page but they cannot be purchased simultaneously.
 It's either one or the other.

-`addonProduct-multiple` represents a page that is either an upsell or downsell and multiple products can be purchased simultaneously.
+`addon-multiple` represents a page that is either an upsell or downsell and multiple products can be purchased simultaneously.
 This is not common.
 The way to define these in a Funnelytics advanced action is by specifying the productId.

 ## Funnelytics Setup Instructions